-To view our current online tour schedule, simply click on the Calendar link at the top of this page!
+To view our current online tour schedule, simply click on the Google Calendar link!

 The TAZ offers two daily tours (four-person minimum), seven days a week.

 Please Note: You can take the afternoon tour and still have plenty of time to catch the evening Alaska Airlines flight to Juneau.

 free (children 3 and under)

 We offer morning and afternoon excursions into Southeast Alaska's fabulous Humpback whale feeding grounds.
 Icy Strait and Point Adolphus (near Glacier Bay), are world-famous for the gathering of these gentle giants.
 Their unique feeding techniques, vocalizations and acrobatics make every tour unforgettable.
 Join us for an opportunity to see humpback whales, orcas (killer whales), Stellar sea lions, sea otters, Dall porpoises, harbor porpoises, bald eagles, puffins, and a wide variety of other shore birds.

 We supply nearly everything necessary for your whale-watching adventure.
 You'll need to bring warm clothes (including raingear) and a few personal items.
 Onboard you'll find:

 While some of the items in this list are optional, others are essential for your comfort and safety.
 You should bring a small daypack or camera backpack for your camera and personal items.

 Be sure to bring enough warm clothes.
 Thermal underwear is highly recommended.
 Dress in layers for maximum flexibility.
 Bring an extra layer you do not really think you will need.